Sruthi95-lab/SBA2-eLoan-springboot-restful/README.md

-eLoan application is an e-commerce app that provides a facility for the customers to apply Loan online.
+eLoan application is an e-commerce app implemented with REST that provides a facility for the customers to apply Loan online.
       It has 2 modules user and admin.

       User can apply,edit,track his loans